 Mom’s Chicken Chorizo Spanish Empanada

-Aside from devouring my dinner last night, I really had nothing to do with this recipe.
+Aside from devouring my dinner last night, look I really had nothing to do with this recipe.
 It’s my mom’s famous Spanish-style Empanada that she makes once a year for my dad’s birthday.
 He has proclaimed his undying love for Spanish-style Empanada and ordered it in every city in Spain when we were visiting.
 But I digress…

-Unlike the more common South American and Latin American Empanadas, Spanish empanadas are baked like a chicken pot pie in a casserole dish and cut into squares for serving.
+Unlike the more common South American and Latin American Empanadas, ed Spanish empanadas are baked like a chicken pot pie in a casserole dish and cut into squares for serving.
 Wikipedia says they’re usually filled with tuna, beef or chicken.
 My mom’s is made with chicken stewed with piquillo peppers, ham, onions, tomatoes, olives and chorizo.
 (Can you say yum?)

 The thing that makes this Empanada different, is its slightly sweet crust.
 Instead of a simple tart or pastry shell, my mom makes a sweet, crumbly dough that contrasts nicely with the savory chicken filling.
 If you like a sweet/savory contrast, this dish is for you.
 Like a casserole, it’s a perfect make-ahead meal.
 Just pop it in the oven when your guests arrive and you’ve got an impressive, bubbling Empanada to warm you up on a cool evening.